BIackHornet/Prusa-Enclosure-ServoVent/README.md

 ## Summary:
 I am trying to create an automated way of controlling the exhaust vent and fan on my Original Prusa Enclosure.
-PrusaSlicer has variables that will know what filament type is being used, that variable will be used in the start and end gcode.
+PrusaSlicer has variables that will know what filament type is being used, that variable will be used in the Start and End G-code.
 Based on the type of filament, the vent will be rotated by a servo and the fan turned on.

 ## Related Articles:
 - https://forum.prusa3d.com/forum/user-and-hardware-mods/further-information-on-basic-board-and-psu-for-original-prusa-enclosure-for-filtration-unit-and-custom-led/